j-macias/DynaSee/README.md

 **Intensity adjustment**: A slider that will be implemented to change the intensity of the particular disorder

-## Summary of the major technology decisions
+## Summary of Technology Decisions